-- (1) The lot is in the Rural Residential zone, and is surrounded by lots in the rural residential zone. - (2) The application was deemed properly made on 6 January 2021. - (3) Council did not issue a confirmation notice as per s2.2 of the Development Assessment Rules-is not required. - (4) The application did not require referral to state agencies. - (5) The applicant stated they agree to accept an information request, but the application included sufficient information and it was not necessary to issue an information request. - (6) The following matters have been key considerations for the assessment manager- - material about the application, including the proposal plans and the applicant's report; - (b) the North Burnett Regional Planning Scheme, to the extent relevant; and - (c) the SPP, to the extent that it is not appropriately integrated in the planning scheme.
+- (1) The lot is in the Recreation and open space zone, and is surrounded by lots in the General residential, Centre and Rural-Intensive agricultural precinct zones. - (2) The application was deemed properly made on 2 March 2018. - (3) Council did not issue a confirmation notice as per s2.2 of the Development Assessment Rules-is not required. - (4) The lot is within 25m of a State transport corridor, however, the application would not require referral to the chief executive under Schedule 9, Part 3, Division 1, Table 3 of the Planning Regulation 2017 it would not involve the redirection or intensification of site stormwater from the premises, through a pipe or culvert with a cross-sectional area of more than 625cm2, to a State transport corridor. - (5) The applicant stated they agree to accept an information request, but the application included sufficient information and it was not necessary to issue an information request. - (6) The following matters have been key considerations for the assessment manager- - (a) material about the application, including the proposal plans and the applicant's report; - (b) the North Burnett Regional Planning Scheme, to the extent relevant; and - (c) the SPP, to the extent that it is not appropriately integrated in the planning scheme.